This year, Southeast Missouri State University’s Department of Computer Science is

 computing, video game development, and algorithms.

-in 2017.
-His research interests include cybersecurity, artificial intelligence, machine
+research interests include cybersecurity, artificial intelligence, machine learning,

-learning, machine vision, signal processing, control theory, intelligent transportation,
+machine vision, signal processing, control theory, intelligent transportation, Internet

-research interests are in artificial intelligence, operating systems, algorithms,
+interests are in artificial intelligence, operating systems, algorithms, computer